-Anger comes out as a response to feelings of dissatisfaction, frustration and unhappiness, which usually arise, when we dislike a person, an object or a situation.
+Anger comes out as a response to feelings of dissatisfaction, frustration and unhappiness, which usually arise when we dislike a person, a certain object, or a situation.

-- Your partner, children or friends, often, say or do things that you don't like.
+- Your partner, children or friends, say or do things that you don’t like.

-- You want to make yourself a cup of coffee, but discover that you run out of coffee.
+- You want to make yourself a cup of coffee, but discover that you ran out of coffee.

-- You arrive late to the station, and find that the bus or train has already left.
+- You arrive late to the station, and find that the train has already left.

-- You might need to talk to someone, whom you don't like.
+- You need to talk to someone, whom you do not like.